manubot/manubot/README.md

 # run the test suite
 pytest

-# reformat python files for according to the black style rules (required to pass CI)
+# reformat Python files according to the black style rules (required to pass CI)
 black .

 # regenerate the README codeblocks for --help messages